Leading employers know that education, skilling, and career mobility is key to their talent strategy.

 Tuition reimbursement

-Tuition reimbursement (TR) is the process by which an employer repays employees for tuition fees or other education costs.
+Tuition reimbursement is the process by which an employer repays employees for tuition fees or other education costs.

 The process for tuition reimbursement is as follows: An employee will pay for their education program initially, and upon completion (the definition of which differs by employer), the employer reimburses the employee for all — or some — of the cost.